planetlambert/turing/README.md

 # Turing

-An open source implementation of Alan Turing's famous paper - [On Computable Numbers, with an Application to the Entscheidungsproblem](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf).
+The first complete open source implementation of Alan Turing's famous paper - [On Computable Numbers, with an Application to the Entscheidungsproblem](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf).

 ## Why?

-I attempted to read Turing's paper, and found it too difficult to understand.
-I couldn't find a complete and easily-accessible reference implementation, so I decided to write my own.
+About a month ago I attempted to read Turing's paper, and found it too difficult to understand.
+I figured reading a reference implementation (that includes `m-functions`, a working `univeral machine`, etc.) would make things clearer.
+It was super surprising to find that a full implementation does not exist on the internet, so I decided to write my own.

 ## Guide
 For those who intend to read the full paper I recommend starting with [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) by Charles Petzold (which explains the paper line-by-line with annotations).